 What is a Content Hub?

-A content hub is a central location on a website that provides users with articles, infographics, and other content that is relevant to the topic or subject they are interested in.
-Highly-relevant content that appears in one location can help with building a more loyal following while establishing your website as authoritative, trustworthy, and reliable.
+A content hub is a central location on a website that provides users with articles, infographics, and other relevant content to the topic or subject they are interested in.
+Highly-relevant content that appears in one location can help build a more loyal following while establishing your website as authoritative, trustworthy, and reliable.

 Creating separate, designated, and curated sections on your website for different types of content is a way to minimize confusion when users are browsing your site for specific information.
 Additionally, it is also much easier to build a wider following of users due to their ability to quickly find the content they are looking for while browsing your website.